victorika/Tic-Tac-Toe-with-AI/README.md

 Welcome to the Tic-Tac-Toe game!

-Start the game = start (level of player1) (level of player2) Show levels of a player = levels
+Input commands:
+(player1 lvl) (player2 lvl) -- Start the game
+levels  -- Show player levels
-Rules of the game = rules
+rules   -- Rules of the game
-Exit the game = exit
+exit    -- Exit the game

 Rules.
 This is a 2-player game.
-The first player plays the X mark, and the second is O.
+The first player plays the X mark, and the second is the O mark.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-Choose levels for your players to start the game.
+Choose two board coordinates from 1 to 3 to make a user move.
+The first number is horizontal, and the second is vertical.

-There are 4 levels of players: user - manually put your symbol on the board easy - little bot who put their mark randomly medium - bot who tries to get a good move hard - AI bot using MinMax algorithm
+There are 4 levels of players: user    - manually put a mark on the board easy    - bot put mark randomly on the board medium  - bot "looking" a few steps ahead hard    - AI bot using MinMax algorithm to prevent another player from winning